jfhuete/pycon-opencv-docker/readme.md

 ## Quit

-To quit container, you have to push q key in any camera windows
+To quit container, you have to push q key in any camera windows, or ctrl+c in terminal